rynowak/link-a-thon/Findings.md

 - Startup time (including first request)
 - Size on disk

+## Executive Summary

+- It's possible for us to get ASP.NET Core to place where the linker can operate upon it (*link* action)
+- It's going to be very hard for us to remove all dynamism from ASP.NET Core, and orthogonal to the linker dicsussion
+- The primary benefit wrt size of the linker with `PublishTrimmed` is removing ready-to-run images
+- If ASP.NET Core is linker-friendly we can reduce size by 50% and keep all of the startup performance

 ## Experimental Setup

 The main axis of comparison is whether the linker is being run, and what *mode* it's running in.
 I'm defining the following terms: